• Skip to primary navigation

 Unfortunately, we arrived too late to go to the beautiful rooftop terrace (with an organic buffet restaurant), but the outside of the National Taiwan Craft Research building is beautiful as well.

-If you plan your visit better than we did (the center is opened between 9:30 am and 5:30 pm every day of the week except on Mondays), you can admire not only the building itself but several exhibits as well.
+If you plan your visit better than we did (the center is open between 9:30 am and 5:30 pm every day of the week except on Mondays), you can admire not only the building itself but several exhibits as well.

 There are beautifully designed Taiwanese gifts on display, such as chopsticks, jewelry, and ceramics.
 A nice place to spend an hour or two!